wjmatthaeus/R_Speleothem/FireSpeleothem_v2.md

 (<https://doi-org.ezproxy.baylor.edu/10.1016/j.gca.2022.03.020>)

 A note on coding style.
-I’m showcasing ‘high-level’ scripting here, not in the quality sense, but in the development sense.For language like R, Python and Matlab it is often more time (cpu cycles) and space (memory) efficient to use vectorized or recursive operations than loops.
+I’m showcasing ‘high-level’ scripting here, not in the quality sense, but in the development sense.
+For languages like R, Python and Matlab it is often more time (cpu cycles) and space (memory) efficient to use vectorized or recursive operations than loops.
 It is expected that the developers have worked this out.
 For that reason, my M.O. in coding this was to find the best existing software and commands to perform each step.
 As it turns out I didn’t need to use any basic computer science operations like loops or conditional.
 For background on syntax and optimizing strategies see (<https://cran.r-project.org/doc/manuals/r-release/R-intro.html#Loops-and-conditional-execution>
 ;
 <http://rstudio-pubs-static.s3.amazonaws.com/5526_83e42f97a07141e88b75f642dbae8b1b.html>),